OCA/credit-control/account_credit_control/README.rst

 Configuration
 =============

-Configure the policies and policy levels in ``Accounting  > Configuration > Credit Control > Credit Control Policies``.
+Configure the policies and policy levels in ``Invoicing  > Configuration > Credit Control > Credit Control Policies``.
 You can define as many policy levels as you need.
+You must set on which accounts are applied every Credit Control Policy under Accounts tab.

-Configure a tolerance for the Credit control and a default policy applied on all partners in each company, under the Accounting tab.
+Configure a tolerance for the Credit control and a default policy applied on all partners in each company, under the Accounting tab in your company form.

 You are able to specify a particular policy for one partner or one invoice.